ulixee/platform/datastore/docs/overview/deployment.md

 - linkedVersions `{ versionHash: string, versionTimestamp: number }[]`.
 The history of linked versions with newest first.
 NOTE: this will be automatically maintained by the packager.
 - scriptEntrypoint `string`.
 The relative path to your file (from the closest package.json).
 - coreVersion `string`.
 The version of the Datastore Core module.
 Your script will be checked for compatibility with the CloudNode npm modules before it runs.
 - schemaInterface `string`.
-A string containing a typescript declaration interface for all runners in this Datastore.
+A string containing a typescript declaration interface for all extractors in this Datastore.
-- runnersByName `object`.
-A key value of Datastore Runner name to:
+- extractorsByName `object`.
+A key value of Datastore Extractor name to:
   - corePlugins `string`.
-An object containing a list of npm packages/versions that are core Runner plugins.
+An object containing a list of npm packages/versions that are core Extractor plugins.
   - prices `array`.
 Array of prices for each "step" in a function.
 The first entry is _this_ function's pricing.
     - minimum `number`.
 Optional minimum microgons that must be held in a Micronote for the given function step.
     - perQuery `number`.
-Optional price per query for the given Runner (in Ulixee Sidechain microgons - 1 microgon = ~1/1,000,000 of a dollar).
+Optional price per query for the given Extractor (in Ulixee Sidechain microgons - 1 microgon = ~1/1,000,000 of a dollar).
     - addOns `object`.
 Optional price add-ons.
 Currently only `perKb` is supported.
     - remoteMeta `object`.
-Optional information about the remote Datastore Runner being invoked (if applicable).
+Optional information about the remote Datastore Extractor being invoked (if applicable).
 - paymentAddress `string`.
 Optional address to use with the Ulixee Sidechain for payments.

 ### Setting values: